swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/Adopting ServiceLifecycle in libraries.md

-# How to adopt ServiceLifecycle in libraries
+# Adopting ServiceLifecycle in libraries

 Adopt the Service protocol for your service to allow a Service Group to coordinate it's operation with other services.

-Service Lifecycle provides a unified API to represent a long running task: the Service protocol.
+## Overview

-## Why do we need this?
+Service Lifecycle provides a unified API to represent a long running task: the ``Service`` protocol.

 Before diving into how to adopt this protocol in your library, let's take a step back and talk about why we need to have this unified API.
 Services often need to schedule long-running tasks, such as sending keep-alive pings in the background, or the handling of incoming work like new TCP connections.
 Before Swift Concurrency was introduced, services put their work into separate threads using a `DispatchQueue` or an NIO `EventLoop`.
 Services often required explicit lifetime management to make sure their resources, such as threads, were shut down correctly.

 With the introduction of Swift Concurrency, specifically by using Structured Concurrency, we have better tools to structure our programs and model our work as a tree of tasks.
-The ``Service`` protocol provides a common interface, a single `run()` method, for services to use when they run  their long-running work.
+The `Service` protocol provides a common interface, a single `run()` method, for services to use when they run  their long-running work.
 If all services in an application conform to this protocol, then orchestrating them becomes trivial.

 ## Adopting the Service protocol in your service

-Adopting the ``Service`` protocol is quite easy.
+Adopting the `Service` protocol is quite easy.
 The protocol's single requirement is the ``Service/run()`` method.
 Make sure that your service adheres to the important caveats addressed in the following sections.